CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module IND.1 Operating and Control Technology.md

 Critical permissions can be abused in different ways:

-In the first case, the likelihood of reducing one's likelihood and at least improving the traceability and elucidation of others when logging critical administrative activities can be reduced.
+In the first case, the likelihood of reducing the likelihood of others improving at least the traceability and elucidation when logging critical administrative activities.
 This should be done centrally and needs a systematic evaluation (see IND.1.M10 Monitoring, Logging and Detection).
 In order to be effective in cases 1 and possibly also 4, the logs should not simply be deleted or manipulated by the same role whose action was logged.
 At a minimum, deletion or manipulation should be reported to another independent role.
 Even better is to prevent the deletion or manipulation technically and to automatically report attempts of erasure or manipulation to an independent role.

 #### IND.1.M16 Greater Foreclosure of Zones (IA)